mbdemoraes/IEEE_RandomForestHyperParameters/README.md

-# Code for Investigation of the Effects of the Random Forest Hyper-Parameters in the Surrogate Modeling of Multi-Objective Combinatorial Optimization Problems
+## Code to investigate the effects of the Random Forest Hyper-Parameters in the surrogate modeling of multi-objective combinatorial optimization problems
 ![Graphical abstract](/images/GraphicalAbstract.png)